HawaleShailesh004/Financial-Literacy-Platform/README.md

 ## 📌 Project Description

 This Financial Literacy Platform aims to provide a comprehensive and interactive learning experience for beginners in finance, regardless of their age.
-It helps users enhance their understanding of financial concepts through quizzes, blogs, and calculators.
+It helps users enhance their understanding of financial concepts with quizzes, blogs, and calculators.
 The platform is designed to be engaging and educational, focusing on financial literacy in an easy-to-understand format.

 ---

 ## ✅ Why I Built It

 The primary goal of this project was to create an accessible platform where users can learn the basics of finance and improve their financial literacy through interactive modules.
-By including quizzes, financial calculators, and a personalized user dashboard, the platform serves as a comprehensive learning tool for people who are new to managing their finances.
+By including content about finance with quizzes, financial calculators, and a personalized user dashboard, the platform serves as a comprehensive learning tool for people who are new to managing their finances.

 ---